eebbesen/ruby_for_algebra_students/README.md

 # ruby_for_algebra_students
-Small lessons in Ruby solving algebra questions
+Small lessons in Ruby solving algebraic equations

 or